mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ## 	WEEK 4 - September 29

+⦁	Discuss the reading and the homework

 ⦁	Bradford Paley’s [CodeProfiles](http://wbradfordpaley.com/live/)

-⦁	questions and answers about objects and arrays
+⦁	looking back at early technology and art

+. look at more recent tech based art

 ⦁	organizing your code into multiple files - aka bliss